Short duration achievement grants

 - Have you sent us your bank details?

 We pay grants for the achievement of approved Short duration courses, which last from 3 hours to 29 days and are focused on the core construction skills needed across the industry.

 Short duration achievement grants are paid for the achievement of Short duration courses which align to approved construction-related standards, or to approved standard titles where the standards are undergoing development.

 This includes plant training linked to any card scheme courses and the theory and practical elements of Construction Plant Competency Scheme (CPCS) technical tests.

 Who can apply for this grant?

 You can apply if you’re registered with us and meet our general Grants Scheme terms and conditions and the course criteria in this grant.
-Short course grants are available for all directly employed staff and all subcontractors.
+Short duration achievement grants are available for all directly employed staff and all subcontractors.